Appeal Against a Visa Cancellation or Citizenship Cancellation

 Whatever the reason for the cancellation of your visa, you must understand that you will become an unlawful non-citizen in Australia upon such cancellation if you do not hold any other visa.
 Your visa cancellation is likely to result in the cancellation of visas held by your other dependent family members (if they were included in your own visa application as secondary applicants).
 Cancellation of your current substantive visa will also result in the cancellation of any Bridging visa (A, B, or C) that is linked to your application for another visa which is being processed by the Department.

-Moreover, a visa cancellation may have a serious negative impact on your ability to apply for another substantive visa.
+Moreover, a visa cancellation may seriously negatively impact your ability to apply for another substantive visa.
 It may also have implications concerning your ability to apply for Australian citizenship and the 'residence requirements’ of Australian citizenship.

 A visa cancellation becomes a permanent part of your immigration history and can cause problems and nuisance in many respects.
 For example, from time to time, you may find yourself disclosing and explaining your visa cancellation in governmental applications, forms, and to government agencies.
-When applying for visas to other countries, again, you will probably be required to disclose and give explanations of the circumstances in which your visa was refused.
+Again, when applying for visas to other countries, you will probably be required to disclose and explain the circumstances in which your visa was refused.
 In short, you will have to carry a record of your visa cancellations with you.

 If the Department of Home Affairs is considering cancellation of your visa, they will generally send you a Notice of Intention to Consider Cancellation (‘NOICC’).
 In general terms, NOICC is a letter from the Australian Department of Home Affairs notifying you that the Department has some adverse/negative information concerning you (or your visa application); and, because of that adverse information, the Department is going to consider whether or not your visa should be cancelled.
 What You Can Do If You Have Received A NOICC.